COVID-19 Updates from Advanced Urology Institute

 The health and safety of our patients and team members is the number one priority at our AUI practice.
 We are concerned about the risks from Coronavirus and are following the CDC and AUI recommendations.

-In the interest of your safety and that of others, we require team members and visitors to wear face coverings.
+In the interest of your safety and that of others, we require team members and visitors to wear face coverings in all areas of the office.

 Please do not come inside our office if you are experiencing symptoms of the flu (fever, fatigue, upper respiratory symptoms, cough, vomiting or diarrhea) OR have a recent travel history requiring isolation by the CDC or the state of Florida.
 We will be happy to convert your office visit to telehealth visit, or reschedule your visit for a later time without penalty.